goplayerjuggler/tuneTable/README.md

 # Tune table
 An interactive HTML/Javascript viewer for lists of tunes.
-It uses data in a hybrid format where tunes can either be given in [ABC format](https://abcnotation.com) or otherwise with just some simple descriptions/comments/links.
+It displays tune data that’s entered in a flexible JavaScript format where tune settings or incipits are given in [ABC format](https://abcnotation.com); alongside notes, comments, and links to audio references.
+The tool sorts tunes, or indexes them, based on something I call the _contour_ of a tune.
+I go into more details [here](https://github.com/goplayerjuggler/abc-tools/blob/main/docs/contour_sort.md).

+## Code status
+This project is in the alpha stage of development.
+Which is one reason why I have so far hardly done any publicity for it.

-## Features:
+## Features
+* sort tunes based on the tune’s _contour_ w.r.t. to the tonic
+  * key- and mode- agnostic
+  * contours are displayed next to the tune’s title
+* incipit generator (incipit: a short score giving the first few notes)
+* I try to have at least one setting or incipit for each tune
+* tunes can have:
-* tunes can have zero, one or more settings in ABC
+  * zero, one or more settings in ABC
+  * zero or one incipits
 * a popup score viewer with transpose buttons, for tunes with one or more settings in ABC
-* sorting and filtering of the tune list
+* optional simple sorting and filtering of the tune list
-* incipit generator (incipit: a short score giving the first few notes)
 * comments/notes for tunes, optionally with links to audio references
 * optional external links to scores
 * all entries can be fully edited within the tool